 Treasure Island also appeals as a coming of age story, balancing the fast-paced adventure with Jim’s journey.
 This gripping tale remains a classic of children’s literature worldwide and is the subject of over 50 film and TV adaptations.

-Classic literature choice 4: The Wind in the Willows – Kenneth Grahame (1908)
+History of children’s literature choice 4: The Wind in the Willows – Kenneth Grahame (1908)

 Kenneth Grahame’s book started as a series of stories told to his son and later collected and refined into the famous adventures of Rat, Mole, Badger and the pompous, impulsive Toad.